uvarc/rc-website/content/userinfo/k8s/deployments.md

 <p class=lead>
   <img src="/images/logos/k8s-icon.png" style="" alt="Kubernetes" align="right" />
-  Kubernetes is a container orchestrator for both short- and long-running jobs.
-These include web and database servers as well as segments of workflows or pipelines.
+  Kubernetes is a container orchestrator for both short-running (such as workflow/pipeline stages) and long-running (such as web and database servers) jobs.
 Containerized applications running in the UVARC Kubernetes cluster are visible to UVA Research networks (and therefore from Rivanna, Skyline, etc.).
 Web applications can be made visible to the UVA campus or the public Internet.
 </p>